xoopscube/webphoto/xoops_trust_path/modules/webphoto/docs/readme_en.txt

 (8) link with the page that doesn't exist in playlist

 5. Database structure
-(1) flashvar table : support "JW Player 5.6"
+(1) flashpublic table : support "JW Player 5.6"

 6. PEAR library
 enclose the following